hendrikmitk/todayilearned/README.md

 # todayilearned

-A simple web app that displays the latest post from the [r/todayilearned](https://www.reddit.com/r/todayilearned/new/) subreddit.
+A simple web app that displays posts from the [r/todayilearned](https://www.reddit.com/r/todayilearned/new/) subreddit.

 ## Description

-The app fetches the latest post from the r/todayilearned subreddit, which can easily be retrieved directly from Reddit website just by adding `.json` to the URL.
+The app fetches the latest posts from the r/todayilearned subreddit, which can easily be retrieved directly from Reddit website just by adding `.json` to the URL.

 ### ToDo

 -   [x] show activity indicator while loading TIL
 -   [x] add Tailwind utility classes for responsiveness
--   [ ] add functionality to show second to last TILs
+-   [x] add functionality to show older TILs

 ## Inspirations